jonleverrier/yam-server-configurator/README.md

 ## yam_manage.sh

-When you are finished with setup, you can logout and login as your sudo user.
+When you are finished with setup, you can logout and login as your new sudo user.
 Customise the variables at the top of the yam_manage.sh script by typing the following into the command line :
 ```
-nano /usr/local/bin/yam_setup.sh
+nano /usr/local/bin/yam_manage.sh
 ```
 Once you're ready, type the following to load the script: